mquandalle/meteor-jade/README.md

 ```

 This [Meteor](https://www.meteor.com/) smart package provides support for
-the [Jade](http://jade-lang.com/) template engine as a Spacebars alternative and adds inline Javascript and Coffeescript support.
+the [Jade](http://jade-lang.com/) template engine as a Spacebars alternative with inline Javascript and Coffeescript.

 Spacebars and Jade packages can coexist, Spacebars will continue to compile
 files ending with `.html` and Jade will take care of those ending with `.jade`.